 Anyone can participate; you do not have to be a member of the Highpointers Club.

-The books will be sent via registered mail.
+The book will be sent via registered mail.

 All proceeds benefit the Highpointers Foundation.